 What are the symptoms of catamenial epilepsy?

 The main symptom of catamenial epilepsy is a noticeable increase in the number of seizures you have at certain times of the month.
 It will normally follow a pattern.
-For example, if you usually have your period in the first week of the month, you might also notice that you have most - if not all - your seizures at this time.
-This would indicate that you are having catamenial epilepsy seizures.
+For example, if you usually have your period in the first week of the month, you might also notice that you have most - if not all - of your seizures at this time.
+This might indicate that you are having catamenial seizures.

 What about catamenial epilepsy and menopause?